Our Story

 Eastgate Gatehouse

-At one time, a large gas-light illuminated clock with four faces was housed within its high tower.
-This had to be removed owing to it misleading sailing vessels trying to negotiate their way into the harbour at night.
-In the 1830s it was also used as a lock-up and watch house.
+At one point, a large gas-light illuminated clock with four faces adorned the high tower of the South Gate.
+However, it had to be removed in the 19th century because it was confusing ships trying to navigate their way into the harbour at night.
+In the 1830s, the gatehouse was used as a lock-up and watch house, holding prisoners and keeping a watchful eye over the town.